ryan-p-randall/ryan-p-randall.github.io/_pages/cv.md

 - Coordinate library instruction program, including assessment of student learning and of library instruction sessions
 - Create instruction materials to support online and in-person library instruction and critical information literacy
 - Conduct outreach campaigns, programs, and events
-- Represent the Library at faculty committee meetings
+- Represent the library at faculty committee meetings

 **Indiana University** Bloomington, IN